 “The use of such canines in detection of COVID-19 can assist in quick and real time detection of the disease, and help in cutting down scale of RT-PCR and rapid antigen tests, both of which take time.
 And, in Army, time is of the essence.
 Besides, these dogs can be used at live events to screen people,” the instructor said.

 Saini said the dogs have sniffed out 22 positive cases of COVID-19 from 800 samples at the Delhi transit camp and nearly 3,000 samples at the Chandigarh transit camp.

 “Their response time after detection is one second or even less, and accuracy rate is over 90 per cent,” he said.

-The dogs have been trained to sit next to a sample kept in a container if it is positive for the disease and move forward after sniffing if it is negative, he added.
+He added that the dogs have been trained to sit next to a sample kept in a container if it is positive for the disease and move forward after sniffing if it is negative.